 Philadelphia, PA 19131

 The PsyD program utilizes a rolling admissions policy, so applications will be considered throughout the year as they are received.
 Students will be accepted into the program until the desired class size is achieved, therefore it is recommended for candidates to submit applications early.
-Classes begin in the summer term.
+Classes begin in the fall term.

 The Admissions Committee screens applications, invites some applicants for an interview and to submit a writing sample, evaluates the applicants and selects the new students.
 As an applicant to PCOM's Doctor of Psychology in School Psychology program, you are responsible for ensuring that all admissions materials are completed accurately and submitted in a timely manner.